-Man arrested for setting fire, trapping 16 people in blazing Brooklyn building: FDNY
+Man accused of setting fire, trapping 16 people in blazing Brooklyn building

-CANARSIE, Brooklyn — Sixteen people were trapped in a burning building after a former tenant allegedly set a house on fire, FDNY officials said on Thursday.
+CANARSIE, Brooklyn — More than a dozen people were trapped in a burning building after a former tenant allegedly started a fire, FDNY officials said on Thursday.

 Officials said Sean Figaro, 37, allegedly started a fire on Memorial Day that trapped 16 people in their Canarsie home.
 He faces a number of charges after Fire Marshals determined that he allegedly used a flammable substance to start the blaze.

-The incident happened at 622 East 80th Street on Memorial Day around 2 a.m.
-Firefighters removed 16 people from the back of the building, all with non-life threatening injuries.
+The incident happened about 2 a.m. on Memorial Day at 622 E. 80th St. Firefighters removed 16 people from the back of the building, all with non-life threatening injuries.

-Family members told PIX11 News that he hasn't lived at the home since 2015.
-One of the victims, Paulette Janvieo, said,"he has a problem with me and my husband."
+Residents told PIX11 News that the suspect hasn't lived at the home since 2015.

+"He has a problem with me and my husband," one of the victims, Paulette Janvieo, said.

 Jeffery Janvieo, another victim in the fire, said Figaro "got very mad and tried to kill his dad."

-In the video released by officials, the arsonist was caught on camera filling up a plastic container at a local gas station before initiating the fire.
+In video released by officials, the suspected arsonist was caught on camera filling up a plastic container at a gas station before igniting the fire.

-He has been charged with 16 counts of attempted murder, second degree arson, reckless endangerment and criminal mischief.
+Figaro has been charged with 16 counts of attempted murder, second-degree arson, reckless endangerment and criminal mischief.

 FDNY Commissioner Daniel A. Nigro called the incident "a heinous act" and credited his team's fast efforts for saving more than a dozen lives.

-“Thanks to a thorough investigation by our Fire Marshals, a dangerous individual whose callous actions nearly took many lives has quickly been apprehended," Commissioner Nigro said.
+“Thanks to a thorough investigation by our Fire Marshals, a dangerous individual whose callous actions nearly took many lives has quickly been apprehended," Nigro said.